kesar/HTMLawed/htmLawed_README.txt

   As per the HTML standards, spaces, tabs and line-breaks in web-pages (except those inside 'pre' elements) are all considered equivalent, and referred to as `white-spaces`.
 Browser applications are supposed to consider contiguous white-spaces as just a single space, and to disregard white-spaces trailing opening tags or preceding closing tags.
 This white-space `normalization` allows the use of text/code beautifully formatted with indentations and line-spacings for readability.
 Such `pretty` HTML can, however, increase the size of web-pages, or make the extraction or scraping of plain text cumbersome.

   With the '$config' parameter 'tidy', htmLawed can be used to beautify or compact the input text.
 Input with just plain text and no HTML markup is also subject to this.
-Besides 'pre', the 'script' and 'textarea' elements, CDATA sections, and HTML comments are not subjected to the tidying process.
+Besides 'pre', the 'script', and 'textarea' elements, CDATA sections, and HTML comments are not subjected to the tidying process.

+  Any custom HTML element (section:- #3.3.6) is treated like an inline element, like 'strong', during tidying.

   To `compact`, use '$config["tidy"] = -1'; single instances or runs of white-spaces are replaced with a single space, and white-spaces trailing and leading open and closing tags, respectively, are removed.